 - if no comment exists, WINDEV will automatically document the accessible elements of the component by specifying the input/output parameters expected by each element.
 The corresponding comments are automatically created in the different elements.

-Note: Whenever re-generating the component, you have the ability to re-generate the documentation associated with the component ("Regenerate" button in the "History of component" window).
+Remark: Each time you regenerate the component, you can regenerate the documentation associated with it ("Regenerate" button in the "History of component" window).

-Caution: The modifications performed in the generation wizard will be deleted if you click the "Regenerate" button.
+Caution: The changes made in the generation wizard will be deleted if you click "Regenerate".